klarna/klarna-mobile-sdk/README.md

 ![](https://developers.klarna.com/static/in-app/kp-diagram.png)

 ### Hybrid Integration
-Our iOS and Android SDKs hold weak references to your web views, don’t override any part of your implementation or modify your web views in any way.
-Because of this, we ask you to perform some minor integration work to make your users’ experience as pleasant as possible.
+Our iOS and Android SDKs hold weak references to your web views, don't override any part of your implementation or modify your web views in any way.
+Because of this, we ask you to perform some minor integration work to make your users' experience as pleasant as possible.
 This consists of four steps:

 1. Initialization.
 2. Adding web views to the SDK.